Jamie Harry: Professional career

-Toronto Argonauts
+Toronto Argonauts (first stint)

-Harry was drafted 38th overall in the 2019 CFL Draft by the Toronto Argonauts and signed with the team on May 16, 2019.
+Harry was drafted 38th overall in the 2019 CFL draft by the Toronto Argonauts and signed with the team on May 16, 2019.
 He attended training camp with the Argonauts in 2019, but was released with the final cuts on June 7, 2019.

 BC Lions

 On September 9, 2019, Harry signed a practice roster agreement with the BC Lions.
 He made his professional debut on October 18, 2019, against the Saskatchewan Roughriders, but reverted to the practice roster following the game.
 He re-signed with the Lions following the end of the season, but did not play in 2020 due to the cancellation of the 2020 CFL season.

 In 2021, Harry played in 10 regular season games where he had six defensive tackles and two special teams tackles.
 To begin the 2022 season, he played in the team's first two regular season games, but was released on July 19, 2022.